cloudevents/spec/http-protocol-binding.md

 Attribute values are already constrained to prohibit characters in the range U+0000-U+001F inclusive and U+007F-U+009F inclusive;
-however for simplicity and to account for potential future changes, it is encouraged that any HTTP header encoding implementation treats such characters as requiring percent-encoding.
+however for simplicity and to account for potential future changes, it is RECOMMENDED that any HTTP header encoding implementation treats such characters as requiring percent-encoding.

 Space and double-quote are encoded to avoid requiring any further